jez/tufte-pandoc-jekyll/README.md

 - Use the OpenType `font-variant: tabular-nums` inside table cells.
 - Flush table cell contents top even if the cell has a `<p>` in it, while preserving spaces between paragraphs.
-- Use `<hr>` as a spacer and float-clearing device for those pesky edge cases where things just won't stack nicely.
 - Pull the CSL styling already implemented in Tufte-Pandoc-CSS but not yet migrated to tufte-pandoc-jekyll.